dsarov/ARDaP/README.md

 For example, to run Nextflow with a maximum job queue size of 300 and the default cluster job submission template profile for `PBS`, and activate the mixture setting in `ARDaP` we can simply run:

-`nextflow run dsarov/ardap -qs 300 -profile pbs --mixture true`
+`nextflow run dsarov/ardap -qs 300 --executor pbs --mixture true`

 ## Resource Managers

 ARDaP is written in the nextflow language and as such has support for most resource management systems.

 List of schedulers and default template profiles in `nextflow.config` and can be selected when the pipeline is initiated with the `--executor` flag.
 For example, if you want to run ARDaP on a system with PBS, simply set `--executor pbs` when initialising ARDaP.
+Most popular resource managers are supported (e.g. sge, slurm) with the default configuration running on the local system.

 If you need any more information about how to set your resource manager (e.g. memory, queue, account settings) see https://www.nextflow.io/docs/latest/executor.html

+If you would like to just submit jobs to the resource manager queue without monitoring, then use of the screen or nohup command will allow you to run the pipeline process in the background and won't kill the pipline if the shell is terminated.
+Examples of nohup are included below.

 ## ARDaP Workflow